INSTALLATION OF CONCRETE RETAINING WALL

 Concrete Sleeper Installation

-- Most engineers call for the posts to be the same length in the ground as are above.
+- As a guide most engineers call for the posts to be buried the same depth as the wall height.
 1m high wall = 2m posts.

-- Post spacing is crucial for no fence add 30mm to the overall distance and add 40mm if you intend to put fence brackets on top of posts.
+- Post spacing is crucial as sleeper length can vary up to 10mm in length, for the no fence install add 30mm to the overall distance and add 40mm if you intend to put fence brackets on top of posts.
 If you use 2m sleepers spacing between posts will be 2040mm with a fence and 2030mm without one.

-- Our sleepers are made for a direct fit inside of the post flange no wedging is needed
+- Sleepers are made for a direct fit inside of the post flange no wedging is needed.

-- A 2m sleeper weight is 74kg and a 2.4m sleepers weight is 90kg so take this into consideration before planning a wall so if space is tight lighter is usually better!!
+- A 2m sleeper weights 74kg and a 2.4m sleepers weights 90kg this needs to be taken into consideration before planning a wall so if space is tight, lighter is usually better!!